Codes Of Practice

 Q: Why is the Beef Code of Practice being updated?

-A: The Code of Practice for the Care and Handling of Beef Cattle was released in 2013.
-The beef cattle Code’s 5-year review was completed in 2018, and the outcome of that review can be found here on NFACC’s website.
+A: The Beef Cattle Code was released in 2013.
+A scheduled review was completed in 2018, and the results are available on NFACC’s website.

 Q: How is the Beef Cattle Code being updated?